prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Please refer to [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance, but understand that our adapter interfaces and coding style evolve over time.
 Please prefer the examples in this document over differences you may find in  code.

 Our project is written in the [Go programming language](https://golang.org/).
 We understand not everyone has prior experience writing Go code.
 Please try your best and we'll respectfully steer you in the right direction during the review process.

+{: .alert.alert-info :}
+Please do not ignore errors from method calls made in your bid adapter code.
+Even if it's seemingly impossible for an error to occur, such as from `json.Marshal`, it's still possible under the high throughput multi-threaded nature of Prebid Server.

 ### Bidder Info